 Albuquerque International Balloon Fiesta Tips for Your First Trip

 4. Kids ages 12 and under get in free!
 Tickets for the rest of the family can be purchased on the Fiesta website and printed ahead of time, or purchase at the gate.
 General admission tickets run $10 per session and are non-refundable.
 If your session is cancelled, due to weather, keep your ticket as a rain check to get into another session.

 5. Tickets are bought for sessions, not days.
 There are morning and evening sessions.
 Not every day has an evening session.

 6. Figure out how you are getting to the event and leaving the event.
 This is a big event, and that means a lot of traffic.
 Fortunately there are also a lot of options.
-You can drive yourself (parking is $15), park and ride (not available Monday-Wednesday), take a shuttle from your hotel (if available), or use Uber.
+You can drive yourself (parking is $15, cash only), park and ride (not available Monday-Wednesday), take a shuttle from your hotel (if available), or use Uber and Lyft.
 If you are using the park and ride, everyone must have a ticket before boarding the bus.
 Tickets can be purchased online thru the Fiesta website.
 You will be assigned a check-in time for park and ride, so don’t be late our you will have to wait until the current ticket holders are loaded onto the bus.

 8. Give your family plenty of time to get to the park for each event.
 This is more important for the Mass Ascensions that happen in the early morning hours.
 You have to get up early and start your journey to the park even earlier than you think.

 9. Give yourself an extra day to take in the events, just in case the weather is bad.
 The Balloon Fiesta is very dependent on the weather, and if it’s not good conditions for the balloons to fly, they won’t.
 In 2018, four out of 14 events were cancelled due to weather.
 Out of the 14 events for the 2017 Fiesta, two were cancelled due to weather.